wdorsey/dotVFile/README.md

 ```

 ### VFileContent
-A `VFileContent` holds the file bytes the user needs to store.
+`VFileContent` holds the file bytes the user needs to store.
 ```C#
 // byte[]
 vcontent = new VFileContent(File.ReadAllBytes(filePath));